-The Yucatan program offers a unique opportunity for study abroad and service learning in three sites with residential and teaching facilities across the region: Merida, Kaxil Kiuic, and Oxkutzcab.
+The Yucatan program offers a unique opportunity for study abroad and community engagement in three sites with residential and teaching facilities across the region: Merida, Kaxil Kiuic, and Oxkutzcab.

 Each spring semester, a group of Roanoke students travels with a Roanoke faculty member to the Yucatan.
-Students engage in coursework, cultural excursions, language immersion, and service projects.
+Students engage in coursework, cultural excursions, language immersion, and community engagement.

 For a more detailed look at our RC in the Yucatan trips please visit the following links: